insqu/sc/UPDATE.md

 We have successfully created a smart contract and deployed it on an Ethereum Goerli network!

 ## Task 6
 Import your token to MetaMask.
+Open MetaMask, select your account, and under the assets tab scroll down to `import token`.

 ## Task 7